kenscripts/coconutPy/docs/coconutPy.usage.md

 ```

 # Login to COCONUT Database
-To get login credentials, sign up on [COCONUT](https://coconut.naturalproducts.net/login).  \n
+To get login credentials, sign up on [COCONUT](https://coconut.naturalproducts.net/login).
 Enter email and password to login.
-This can be done manually or by saving credentials to env
+This can be done manually or by saving credentials to ENVIRONMENT variable
 ```
 # get email and password from env
 EMAIL = os.getenv(